molliemarie/MSIA-D3Course-2019/Projects&Exercises/TreeMap/README.md

 9. Reassign the `nodes` variable.
 Then, assign the position of your div by setting the `top`, `left`, `width`, and `height` properties using a transition.
 Look at step 6 for help.

+**Note:** If you'd like to see what this would look like using d3.js, look at the `steps1_withD3Funct.html` file.

+## Moving Forward:

+As usual, we've created some redundancies here when drawing and then redrawing our plot. if you have time, take a moment to create a `draw` function to remove these redundancies.
+Use past examples for help if necessary.

+When you're ready, post your new plot to [bl.ocks](TechnicalSetup/blocks.md)!